frnno967/WSJT-X-to-eQSL.cc-Auto-Uploader/README.md

 - **Automatic QSO Upload**: Automatically uploads contacts to eQSL.cc as they are logged in WSJT-X from anywhere on your local network
 - **Real-time Monitoring**: Live display of contact information including callsign, mode, band, frequency, grid square, RST reports, and comments
 - **Contact History**: View your last contacts in the recent contacts list
-- **Configuration Management**: Save your eQSL.cc credentials and settings for automatic login
+- **Configuration Management**: Save your eQSL.cc credentials and settings for later use
-- **Time Display**: Shows both UTC and Local time/date for logging accuracy
+- **Retro BBS Style**: Simple and lightweight program interface inspired by retro BBS interfaces
-- **Upload Statistics**: Track total QSOs logged and upload status
+- **Upload Statistics**: Track total QSOs logged for the session
 - **Error Handling**: Retry failed uploads with interactive error dialogs
 - **Debug Mode**: Extensive logging of debug information if needed